Types Of Performance Management System And Their Purpose

 The majority of performance management system make these six mistakes :

 Troublesome factors in most performance management systems are their structure, planning process and implementation.
 These factors often cause the system to be ineffective and thus lead to poor results.
-Here are the three common mistakes that many performance management systems make:
+These are the three most common mistakes made by different performance management systems:

 1. Focus on goals rather than outcomes